Route planning

 Consumers are more demanding than ever before and they expect a 5-star customer experience to be part of any purchase.

-In the not so distant past, when you ordered something to be delivered, it was a simple waiting game.
-(Who misses that element of surprise when something you’d forgot you’d ordered arrived unexpectedly?)
+In the not-so-distant past, when you ordered something to be delivered, it was a simple waiting game.
+(Who misses that element of surprise when something you’d forgotten you’d ordered arrived unexpectedly?)

 Tip: A dedicated Route Planner gives you the ability to include details such as preferred drop location, customer details, and extra notes for the delivery driver on each stop.
 Giving the driver as much detail as possible helps them to provide that 5-star final touch that leaves a lasting impression of your business.